Axwabo/BoatRaicing/README.md

 Yet again, I blame this wonderful game engine (it's actually not my fault).

 Touchscreens aren't supported yet.

+# Bots

+I did some black magic and magic number abuse to get the bots working decently.

+Several target points are placed in the editor which the bots follow.
+When a bot passes the plane of a target point, it goes to the next one.

+Bots try to turn in the direction of the next target point but aren't very good at managing the slipperiness of ice.

+They row forwards when they're facing close enough to the direction of the target.

+They row backwards when the difference between the following values is greater than a set amount:

+- distance from the current point to the forwards point of the target
+- distance from `position + velocity * fixedDeltaTime` to the forwards point of the target

+If the boat is stuck (facing a wall directly for more than 2 seconds), the bot will row backwards for 2 seconds.
+This overrides any other movement.

 # Assets Used